Seattle with Kids

 Several museums cater specifically to kids, and many are conveniently clustered at the Seattle Center.
-The Center's winning trio is the Pacific Science Center, which has interactive exhibits and IMAX theaters; the Children's Museum, which has exhibits on Washington State and foreign cultures plus plenty of interactive art spaces; and, of course, the Space Needle.
+The Center's winning trio is the Pacific Science Center, which has interactive exhibits and IMAX theaters; the Children's Museum, which has exhibits on Washington State and foreign cultures plus plenty of interactive art spaces catering to kids ages 10 months to 10 years; and, of course, the Space Needle.
 For older, hipper siblings there's a skatepark; the Vera Project, a teen music and art space; and the Experience Music Project/Science Fiction Museum.

 Parks and Outdoor Attractions

 Discovery Park has an interpretive center, a Native American cultural center, easy forest trails, and accessible beaches.
 Alki Beach in West Seattle is lively and fun; a wide paved path is the perfect surface for wheels of all kinds—you can rent bikes and scooters, or take to the water on rented paddleboats and kayaks.
 Gas Works Park has great views of the skyline, floatplanes over Lake Union, and the evocative rusty remnants of the old machinery.
 Volunteer Park and Green Lake have wide lawns and shallow pools made for splashing toddlers.